lienne/PixelMart/README.md

 ## Overview

 PixelMart is a Single Page Application (SPA) built with React on the frontend and Node.js/Express on the backend.
-It leverages Auth0 for authentication (using either Universal Login or a custom UI with Auth0 Lock) and Material UI for a modern, responsive user interface.
-PostgreSQL is used as the database to store user and product data.
+It leverages Auth0 for authentication and Material UI for a modern, responsive user interface.
+PostgreSQL is used as the database to store user and product data, and Amazon S3 is used for product blob storage.
+Stripe is used for secure payment processing.

 ## Current Features